-- To encourage research and development in Louisiana, taxpayers are offered a refundable tax credit to be applied against state income or corporate franchise taxes.
-The program expires on December 31, 2013. - Eligibility: - Any taxpayer who employs more than 50 Louisiana residents and claims a federal income tax credit under 26 U.S.C. §41(a) for increasing research activities - Any taxpayer who employs up to 50 Louisiana residents and incurs qualified research expenditures in the taxable year, as defined in 26 U.S. C. §41(b) - A taxpayer who receives a federal Small Business Innovation Research Grant - Amount of Credit: - Eight percent (8%) of the state's apportioned share of the taxpayer's expenditures for increasing research activities if the taxpayer is an entity employing 100 or more Louisiana residents, or - Twenty percent (20%) of the state's apportioned share of the taxpayer's expenditures for increasing research activities if the taxpayer is an entity employing 50 to 99 Louisiana residents, or - Forty percent (40%) of the state's apportioned share of the taxpayer's qualified research expenditures in the state if the taxpayer is an entity that employs fewer than 50 Louisiana residents, or - Twenty-five percent (25%) of the state's apportioned share of the federal research credit claimed for research expenditures in the state if the taxpayer claims the alternative incremental tax credit on its federal income tax return. - Forty percent (40%) of the federal Small Business Innovation Research Grant award received during the tax year - Approval: - Prior to claiming a R&D tax credit on any tax return, a taxpayer must apply for and receive a credit certification from Louisiana Department of Economic Development - No Advance Notification Form is required - Additional information is available at the Louisiana Department of Economic Development website: www.louisianaeconomicdevelopment.com
+- To encourage research and development in Louisiana, taxpayers are offered a refundable tax credit to be applied against state income or corporate franchise taxes. - Eligibility: - Any taxpayer who employs more than 50 persons (including affiliates) and claims a federal income tax credit under 26 U.S.C. - §41(a) for increasing research activities - Any taxpayer who employs up to 50 persons (including affiliates) and incurs qualified research expenditures in the taxable year, as defined in 26 U.S. C. §41(b) - A taxpayer who receives a federal Small Business Innovation Research Grant - Amount of Credit: - 8 percent of the difference, if any, of the Louisiana qualified research expenses for the taxable year minus the base amount if the taxpayer is an entity that employs 100 or more persons or - 20 percent of the difference, if any, of the Louisiana qualified research expenses for the taxable year minus the base amount if the taxpayer is an entity that employs 50 to 99 persons or - 40 percent of the Louisiana qualified research expenses for the taxable year if the taxpayer is an entity that employs fewer than 50 persons or - 40 percent of the federal Small Business Innovation Research Grant award received during the tax year - A taxpayer shall not receive any other incentive administered by the Department of Economic Development for any expenditures for which the taxpayer has received an R&D tax credit - Additional information is available at the Louisiana Department of Economic Development website: www.louisianaeconomicdevelopment.com